CaitlinCalder/COS760-Group-45/README.md

 3. Mount Google Drive when prompted.
 4. Run all notebook cells from top to bottom.

+OR
+1. Unzip folder
+2. Add folder to your drive
+3. Open `code/main.ipynb` in Google Colab.
+3. Mount Google Drive when prompted.
+4. Run all notebook cells from top to bottom.

 The notebook automatically locates the project directory within the shared Drive folder and configures all file paths dynamically.
 No manual path modifications are required.

 Running `main.ipynb` reproduces the complete three-phase machine-generated text detection pipeline, including: